 - Made with fresh basil, pesto sauce can be used in many recipes besides as a sauce for pasta.

 - Basil has become one of the most recognizable herbs because of Pesto!

-- Basil is a very fragrant plant and there are over 60 different types of basil to plant all of which differ in taste.
+- It's a very fragrant plant and there are over 60 different types of basil to plant all of which differ in taste.

-- Basil is also an excellent source of Vitamin K, Vitamin A and Vitamin C.
+- This herb is also an excellent source of Vitamin K, Vitamin A and Vitamin C.

 - It's also a good source of calcium, iron, magnesium and omega-3 fatty acids.

 This post contains affiliate links.
 That means that if you make a purchase after clicking on a link I may earn a small commission at no extra cost to you.
 For more information, click here.